 Your children will want to get out in the garden more if you give them their own space that’s fun and vibrant.
 Encourage them to get involved with choosing paint colours – and helping with painting too.
 It’s a creative project the whole family can enjoy together and the play house will fire the kids’ imaginations for years.

 Show off your own style with stenciling

-Personalise your outdoor furniture - and make it instantly more stylish - by using a stencil to paint your name, a phrase, pattern or design on it.
-It’s amazing how clever use of paint can transform furniture from tired to on-trend in no time.
+Personalise your outdoor furniture and make it instantly more stylish by using a stencil to paint your name, a phrase, pattern or design on it.
+It’s amazing how clever use of paint can transform furniture from tired to on-trend in no time at all.

 Creating a colour scheme in your garden

 When we decorate our interiors we’re used to thinking about which colours work together, but what about in our gardens?
 Watch this video to help you select the right colour combinations for your garden furniture, sheds, decking and much more.